The

 avudayar, and A Green Stone Mahavishnu are in the praharam.

-ARCHITECTUREThe temple consists of Sanctum sanctorum, antarala, ardha mandapam and mukha mandapam.
+ARCHITECTUREThe temple consists of the sanctum sanctorum, antarala, ardha mandapam, and mukha mandapam.
 The sanctum sanctorum is on a raised upana.
-The adhisthana is kapota bandha adhisthana with kadaka kumuda.
-The Pilasters are Vishnukantha pilasters with square base, nagabandham, malaithongal, thamarikattu, Kalasam, kudam, thadi, mandi ( lotus petals and palakai.
-Pushpa pothyals are on the top of the pilasters.
-Kumbha panjaras divides the Koshtas.
+The adhistana is kapota bandha adhistana with kadaka kumuda.
+The pilasters are Vishnukantha pilasters with a square base, nagabandham, malaithongal, thamarikattu, kalasam, kudam, thadi, mandi with lotus petals, and palakai.
+Pushpa pothyals are on the top of the pilasters. kumbha panjaras divide the koshtas.

 The mukha mandapam was built in recent years.

-The mandapam was extended from 19th to 20th Century.
+The mandapam was extended from the 19th to the 20th century.
 The mandapam ceiling inscription records the endowment of some gift to this temple for Naivedyam and poojas.

 LEGENDSIt